 Based on my conversation with my vet, she says that many causes of malocclusion occur when the cat is still a kitten and during the baby teeth phase.

-For the kitten’s adult teeth to grow, its baby teeth will have to fall out and be replaced.
-The cat’s body will reabsorb the roots of the baby teeth which causes them to fall out.
+For the kitten’s adult teeth to grow, its baby teeth will have to fall out by the adult teeth growing up from the gingiva underneath and literally pushing the baby teeth out.

 How Do I Know If My Cat’s Mouth Hurts?

-Cats are really great at hiding their pain as it is part of their natural programming.
-But it can come a time when your cat’s mouth could be in a lot of discomfort.
+Cats are great at hiding their pain as it is part of their natural programming.
+But there can come a time when your cat’s mouth could be in a lot of discomfort.

 The problem with your cat’s tooth poking into its lip is that the pain doesn’t happen overnight.
 It is a gradual process that will start to materialize after some time.